Comment s'appelle un éleveur de vers à soie

 The Bombyx mori is the scientific name of the insect domesticated for the production of silk.
 It is the only insect capable of producing fibroin, the protein at the origin of silk threads.

 Its life cycle alternates between the caterpillar, cocoon, chrysalis and butterfly stages.
-But it is during the larval stage that the Bombyx secretes silk to build its cocoon.
+But it is in the larval stage that the Bombyx secretes silk to build its cocoon.

 Cultivating mulberry to feed silkworms